harmony-one/h/progress/rikako-hatoya.md

+2026-04-24 Fri: Continue implementation of new dynamic range logic.

 2026-04-23 Thu: Read through of Goldilocks with hedge [documentations](https://github.com/polymorpher/lp-hedger/tree/main/docs/memos/gwh).
 Testing of new strategy/workflow with dynamic range.

 2026-04-22 Wed: Look into continuous dynamic range.
 Look into leaderboard implementation.